cageq/knet/README.md

 ## Build
+it uses the std::string_view api for http parser, so we need c++17 to compile it.

 the library contains a simple log library to print debug log. using fmt library to accelerate the log output.

 you can use "setup.sh" to install dependence lib into deps directory.